-•KPI= [ Number of full time teaching and other staff actively engaged in community service activities in The university / Total number of full time teaching and other staff in the University ] X 100

-•Deanship of Academic Development and Quality at King Khalid University.
+- 2. How was the benchmark calculated? - •KPI= [ Number of full time teaching and other staff actively engaged in community service activities in The university / Total number of full time teaching and other staff in the University ] $\times$ 100 - 3.
+Name of the external benchmark provider. - •Deanship of Academic Development and Quality at King Khalid University.